-If you’ve been to Bordeaux chances are you made it to the right bank.
+If you visited Bordeaux chances are you made it to the right bank.
 There you’ll find several famous appellations vying for attention including Pomerol, the smallest of Bordeaux’s most esteemed.

-And in this AOP (Appellation d’Origine Protegee) where there are lots of families who own and run smaller wineries you’ll find a small but large producer, Château de Sales.
+And in this AOP (Appellation d’Origine Protegee) where there are several families who own and run smaller wineries you’ll find a small but large producer, Château de Sales.
 Perhaps you aren’t familiar with them.
 They’ve been discreet until now.

 This is a château where the family lived for more than five centuries.
-At 92 years of age the second wife of one of the grandfathers continues to enjoy its charms daily.
-While other family members chose to live off the property over the years, annual gatherings bring them all together: the remaining grandparents, 14 cousins, and their 45 grandchildren.
+At ninety-two years of age the second wife of one of the grandfathers continues to enjoy its charms daily.
+Over the years most family members chose to live off the property, but annual gatherings bring them together: the remaining grandparents, fourteen cousins, and their forty-five grandchildren.
 All are descendants of François and Jean de Sauvanelle at Château de Sales.

-I recently had a Château tour and tasting accompanied by my friend Evelyne Resnick.
-We discovered that this sleeping giant is about to shake the world.
+I recently enjoyed a Château tour and tasting accompanied by my friend Evelyne Resnick.
+We discovered this sleeping giant is about to shake the world!

 Deemed a historical monument in 1996, the Château has a fascinating background.
 Dominican monks owned the property prior to 1464, where they farmed the land and planted fruit trees.
-Unfortunately nothing else is known about this and earlier periods because the archives were burnt during the French Revolution.
+Unfortunately nothing remains about this and earlier periods because the archives were burnt during the French Revolution.

-At the start of the French revolution the family men, including two of their boys, departed to the safety of Spain to preserve the legacy passed to males.
+At the start of the French revolution the men of the family, including two of their boys, departed for the safety of Spain to preserve the legacy passed to males.
 The ladies ended up in jail.
 When Robespierre died after the revolution, noble families were freed.
-Once home the ladies found their furniture gone and two thirds of the property lost.
+Once home the ladies found their furniture gone and two-thirds of the property lost.
 The last son also returned.
 History recalls him saying, “I’m the owner!” at which point the estate was returned to him.
 This man, Mr. Deshaygue, was a direct descendant of the Sauvanelle’s.
 He never married and had no heirs.
 In 1818 he passed the property and Château onto his grand nephew, Alexandre Delaage.

 During the Second World War German officers of Rommel used the Château.
 Luckily they took good care of it!

-The latest family member to retire was Bruno de Lambert (the son of Marguerite Delaage and Henri de Lambert) after years at the helm.
-The 14 cousins who now co-own Château de Sales appointed Marine Treppoz as corporation president.
-She and her cousins represent the 25th generation at the head of the property.
-They recruited Vincent Montigaud as CEO, a 23-year veteran of Baron Philippe de Rothschild.
+The latest family member to retire was Bruno de Lambert (the son of Marguerite Delaage and Henri de Lambert).
+The fourteen cousins who now co-own Château de Sales appointed Marine Treppoz as corporation president.
+She and her cousins represent the 25th generation heading up the property.
+They recruited Vincent Montigaud as CEO, a twenty-three year veteran of Baron Philippe de Rothschild.

 The Sleeping Giant Awakens

-During my visit I spent time with Montigaud tasting their wines while discussing changes and technology this new management team is bringing to Château de Sales.
+During the visit I spent time with Montigaud tasting their wines while discussing changes and technology this new management team is bringing to Château de Sales.

 In The Vineyard

-Montigaud is working beside his technical manager, Frédéric Laborde, and vineyard consultant Gilles Rey.
+Montigaud works beside his technical manager, Frédéric Laborde, and vineyard consultant Gilles Rey.
 Rey works with several châteaux in and outside of the Bordeaux area, such as Château Mouton Rothschild in Pauillac.

 There are varying proportions of clay, limestone, sand, and gravel on the right bank offering cool, well-drained, yet poor soils where Merlot thrives.
 Château de Sale sits mainly on the later two, different from the plateau of Pomerol where there’s more clay.
 Gravel has the advantage of retaining and reflecting heat and thus aiding in grape ripening.